alexandru-calinoiu/SharedAppSample/README.md

 - generate a github personal token
 - update features .graphqlconfig (copy the example)
-- update koin.properties from androidApp
+- update koin.properties from androidApp (copy the examlpe)
-- need to run `gradlew podspec`
+- need to run `gradlew podspec` (for iOS dev)

 ### TODO